-IBM provides programs that you can run to diagnose hardware and some software problems.
+IBM provides programs that you can run to diagnose some hardware problems on your computer.
 Several utility programs that provide helpful information about your computer are also included.
 The user interface for running these diagnostic and utility programs is provided by Watergate Software PC-Doctor.